SWAT-Sheffield/pysac/doc/source/guide.rst

     myfile.write_step()

-remember to close the file when you are done with:
+remember to close the file when you are done:

     myfile.close()

+for hdf5 files, close writes extra met information to the file, so it is very important that it is called.

 The output routines will automatically determine the file type.